patrickcping/pingone-go-sdk-v2/management/docs/NotificationsPoliciesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvironmentIDNotificationsPoliciesNotificationsPolicyIDPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateNotificationsPolicyRequest struct via the builder pattern

 Name | Type | Description  | Notes